 Conclusion

 With digitalization accelerating in Malaysia, continuous upskilling has become the need of the hour.
 Job upskilling is critical to improving employee retention and productivity.
 However, the learning and development programs need to be personalized to increase engagement and capture employee attention.
-L&D professionals need to constantly update the upskilling strategies to address the changing learning needs.
+L&D professionals need to constantly update their upskilling strategies to address the changing learning needs.
 An effective upskilling framework can help unlock the full potential of employees and empower them to contribute to the growth of the company.